FASP-QAT/qat-documentation/docs/user/07-supply-planning-module-program-data.md

 ![Update Program Info - Supply Planning Module](/img/media/image114.png)

+3. Program admins can scroll down to see a list of users who have access to their program.
+Program admins are encouraged to review this list regularly to ensure those all those users who are listed have a business purpose to view, edit or manage that supply plan.

-3. Update fields as desired, and click “Submit”
+4. Update fields as desired, and click “Submit”

 **Note:** QAT only allows Realm-level Admin or App-level Admins to update the fields which are in gray in the Update Program Info screen.
 If a user requires these fields to be updated, they can take out a ticket with the [QAT HelpDesk](./05-getting-started.md#i-qat-helpdesk-and-tickets) system.